JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/spells/disintegrate.md

 A thin green ray springs from your pointing finger to a target that you can see within range.
 The target can be a creature, an object, or a creation of magical force, such as the wall created by [wall of force](compendium/spells/wall-of-force.md).

 A creature targeted by this spell must make a Dexterity saving throw.
-On a failed save, the target takes `10d6 + 40` force damage.
+On a failed save, the target takes `dice: 10d6 + 40|avg` (`10d6 + 40`) force damage.
 The target is disintegrated if this damage leaves it with 0 hit points.

 A disintegrated creature and everything it is wearing and carrying, except magic items, are reduced to a pile of fine gray dust.
 The creature can be restored to life only by means of a [true resurrection](compendium/spells/true-resurrection.md) or a [wish](compendium/spells/wish.md) spell.